Should you be worried?

 As I`ve already said, twitching and minor muscle spasms are generally not a cause for concern, but if you notice recurrent spasms over a certain amount of time, you should schedule an appointment with your healthcare provider.

-As for home care, it depends on the root cause of muscle twitching, but it is general recommended to drink lots of fluid (water, tea etc.), start an aerobic exercise routine (swimming, running, walking, cycling etc.), take vitamin D or calcium supplements.
+As for home care, it depends on the root cause of muscle twitching, but it is generally recommended to drink lots of fluid (water, tea etc.), start an aerobic exercise routine (swimming, running, walking, cycling etc.), take vitamin D or calcium supplements.
 Now, the problem with taking supplementation is finding a solid product, made by a company you can trust.
 During our research we came across a company called NatureWise.
 Their factory is located in the US and follows strict GMP standards.
 You can find out more about the company and their Vitamin D supplement product if you Click Here.

 It is important to note that thumb-twitch is no different than twitching you notice (or fail to notice) on other parts of your body – arms, legs, back etc; we only tend to pay more attention to it because we can actually see the finger “jump”.

 Most Common Causes Of Twitches In The Thumb